eLFaby/Data-Science-Stuff/README.md

 - Classification tasks, where the features are continuous and can be modeled by a gaussian distribution (normally distributed features).<br>
 - Numeric sensor readings, measurements...<br>

+<h3>How the Linear Regression algorithm works: </h3> <br>
+y - dependent variable (what we want to predict)<br>
+x - independent variable/s (input variable/s)<br>
+A liniear regression would model the relationship between 'y' and one or multiple 'x' through line fitting:<br> y=mx+b<br> where:<br> - 'm' is the slope of the line(how much y changes when x changes)<br>
+- and 'b' is the y-inetercept (where the line crosses the y-axis)<br>
+As per a popular AI's words: In essence, Linear Regression aims to find the line that best fits the given data points, making it a useful tool for making predictions based on historical trends or relationships in data.
+Keep in mind that Linear Regression is most effective when the relationship between variables is approximately linear.
+If the data has a more complex pattern, other regression techniques might be more appropriate.<br>

+<h3>How the Decision Tree Classifier algorithm works: </h3> <br>
+As it's name implies, it 'acts' like a tree by branching (spliitting  data into subsets) and having leaf nodes (when a stopping criterion is met thus a subset becomes a leaf node).
+The algorithm will stop when all subsets are turned into leaf nodes<br>
+It can handle both numerical and categorical data, but, is prone to overfitting, especially if the tree is deep or the data is noisy.<br>

+<h3>How the Random Forest Regressor algorithm works: </h3> <br>
+The name suggests that the algorithm employes multiple decision trees, thus creating a 'forest', the process' name is bootstrapping.<br>
+So the algorithm is pretty powerful and it's capable of capturing more complex relationships.<br>